c1me1e1o/ward/README.md

 # !ward
 A simple drawing app using HTML and Javascript.

-Primary and secondary colors are provided below the drawing canvas that the user can select right away.
-I had originally planned to connect the colors to a JSON server and then render them on screen using the knowledge we have learned so far.
-The user would then be able to hover and pick the color to draw on the HTML canvas.
-But, implementing it this way using JSON as a color-picker is more complex than what my current skill level can provide.
-Nor, is it clear from my research, if it is even do-able.
-Even, so, the research that I found suggest that it is a clunky and inelegant approach.
-I don't even know why someone would approach it that way, unless, it was just a way to fulfill some check box....

-So, the current version of my app simply uses HTML and Javascript for the color-picker.

-With that said, there are also "Undo" and "Clear" buttons to the left of the color squares and to the right is a color-picker and a bruch-size slider.
+Primary and secondary colors are provided below the drawing canvas for the user to select right away.
+There are also "undo" and "clear" buttons to the left of the color squares and to the right is a color-picker and a brush-size slider.

-Simply use the provided primary or secondary color-squares or use the color-picker to choose your color to draw with.
+Simply click on the color-squares with your mouse or the color-picker to choose the color of your heart's desire and then, click and hold your mouse button on the white canvas to start drawing.
+If, you make a mistake, press "undo" or start over and press "clear."
+If, you would like to change the size of your brush, sliding the brush-slider to the right will increase it, and sliding it to the left, will decrease it.
+As a default, the brush size is set to "2."

 And, that's it.

-So, happy drawing and have a great day!
+Happy drawing and have a great day!